-With regard to vaccines (one is not yet available for COVID-19), the EEOC indicates that employers covered by the Americans with Disabilities Act (ADA) or Title VII of the Civil Rights Act of 1964 cannot during a pandemic compel employees to be vaccinated regardless of medical conditions or religious beliefs.
+With regard to vaccines, the EEOC indicates that employers covered by the Americans with Disabilities Act (ADA) or Title VII of the Civil Rights Act of 1964 cannot during a pandemic compel employees to be vaccinated regardless of medical conditions or religious beliefs.
 In other words, the EEOC continues to expect employers to make reasonable accommodations for disabilities and religious beliefs.
 The EEOC recommends that employers simply encourage, as opposed to require, employees to obtain a vaccine, if available, during a pandemic.
 Under the FEHA, an employer may require an employee to undergo a medical examination to certify fitness for duty upon the employee’s return from a non-FMLA medical leave of absence if there are reasonable safety concerns regarding the employee’s ability to perform the essential job functions.
 That examination, however, must be job-related and must be a business necessity under the specific circumstances.

 See also FAQ 20, relating to fitness-for-duty documentation upon returning to work following an employee’s self-quarantine, COVID-19 symptoms, or remote work arrangement.

 Can an employer limit an employee’s personal travel plans?